tripodsan/antlr4_js_calculator/README.md

 # antlr4_js_calculator
-Example project with [Tutorial](tutorial.md) that shows how to quickly build a command line calculator with antrl4 and node js.
+Example project with [Tutorial](tutorial.md) that shows how to quickly build a command line calculator with antrl4 and nodejs.

 The code here is based on the Java example provided by Lucas on [Stackoverflow](https://stackoverflow.com/a/29996191/3229985).
 In particular, the grammar is copied as is.